 You have your business plan and prospects covered - good for you!
 Now it’s time to talk to your employees about their personal preferences, as well as career goals.

 Ask your employees if they see themselves advancing in their role; do they see themselves in managerial positions, or do they have interests in switching departments?
+Check, if there is any form of employee development they would be interested in.
+Take a closer look at those who may feel stuck with their current skills and obligations - new knowledge might raise their job satisfaction level and carry them further in your organization on their career paths.

 All this information will be useful to you when creating employee development plans according to your employees’ potential, their advancement preferences and your company’s growth.